FisherLab-LMU/roy-test/pages/about.md

 ## About The Church of the Beloved Digital Archive

-This digital archive features items from the Robert Mary Clement papers collection curated by the Fisher Digital Humanities Lab [Fisher Lab](https://bellarmine.lmu.edu/jewishstudies/faculty/?expert=roy.fisher), and is built using [CollectionBuilder-CSV](https://github.com/CollectionBuilder/collectionbuilder-csv).
+This digital archive features items from the Robert Mary Clement papers collection curated by the [Fisher Digital Humanities Lab](https://bellarmine.lmu.edu/jewishstudies/faculty/?expert=roy.fisher), and is built using [CollectionBuilder-CSV](https://github.com/CollectionBuilder/collectionbuilder-csv).

 [CollectionBuilder](https://github.com/CollectionBuilder/) is an set of open source tools for creating digital collection and exhibit websites that are driven by metadata and powered by modern static web technology.
 See [CB Docs](https://collectionbuilder.github.io/cb-docs/) for detailed information.